CGCL-codes/RGraph/README.md

 # RGraph
-RGraph ia an RDMA-assisted asynchronous distributed graph processing system.
-RGraph dis-tributes edges into two parts to isolate master and mirror vertices.
+RGraph is an RDMA-assisted asynchronous distributed graph processing system.
+RGraph distributes edges into two parts to isolate master and mirror vertices.
 RGraph exploits theasymmetry of RDMA to accelerate the one-to-many communication between mas-ter and mirror vertices.

 ## Introduction
 Graphs can present connections between entities and thus are adopted in many scenarios.
 For example, Google organizes links between network pages as a graph and analyzes it to determine which pages are of most interest to users; Twitter denotes interconnections between users as a social graph and processes it for followee recommendation.
 To exploit the information inside a graph, graph processing has attracted increasingly attention.
 As real-world graphs become more and more large and complex, a single machine cannot support efficient graph processing.